lsst-tstn/tstn-014/index.rst

 Once an initial pointing model was computed using the CMOS camera, effort was dedicated into obtaining a more active control of the optical alignment.

-With the initial pointing model we where able to point and track targets more reliably over a good portion of the sky, even with the small field of view of the available camera, which allowed us to build better lookup tables for the optics.
+With the initial pointing model we were able to point and track targets more reliably over a good portion of the sky, even with the small field of view of the available camera, which allowed us to build better lookup tables for the optics.

 This work was initiated with the CMOS camera and later redone with LATISS.

-With the new camera installed and an initial version of pointing model and optics lookup table, we where able to sample more targets in the sky more efficiently.
+With the new camera installed and an initial version of pointing model and optics lookup table, we were able to sample more targets in the sky more efficiently.

 .. _Observing-Runs: